Amdg.

 Each one of us is on the "journey of life" and each of our histories is unique

-to oneself, yet they all have something in common: No one of us is journeying alone!
-Miss
+to oneself, yet they all have something in common: No one of us is journeying

-Norma McCorvey would want me to make it clear that the victory we celebrate today is not
+alone!
+Miss Norma McCorvey would want me to make it clear that the victory we

-primarily her victory, but that of Our Savior, The Lord, Jesus!
-And Miss Norma would
+celebrate today is not primarily her victory, but that of Our Savior, The Lord,

-immediately add to this a deep-felt note of thanks to the human instruments which the good
+Jesus!
+And Miss Norma would immediately add to this a deep-felt note of thanks

-Lord used in accomplishing the victory.
-She beautifully recounts their help in her
+She beautifully recounts their help in her autobiography, fittingly entitled:

-autobiography, fittingly entitled: Won by Love.
+Won by Love.

 St. Paul tells us that "Grace builds on nature."
 In Miss Norma's

-autobiography we see a modern counterpart to the well-known Confessions of St.
+autobiography we see a modern counterpart to the well-known Confessions of

-guidance of intellect and will, and evidently not by the incorporation of God's grace.
+disciplined by the guidance of intellect and will, and evidently not by the

-Harsh environmental circumstances were a very real factor in starting and sustaining her
+incorporation of God's grace.
+Harsh environmental circumstances were a very real

-waywardness but, as she sees it now, it was the lack of the supernatural in her life which
+was the lack of the supernatural in her life which had clouded her thinking and

 Of course, God never intended that our nature be sufficient by itself.
-We see that when He
+We see

-created our First Parents, in grace, as well as in nature.
-Along with the other people who
+that when He created our First Parents, in grace, as well as in nature.
+Along

-were caught up in the Now Generation, Miss Norma became isolated in her present moment.
-We
+with the other people who were caught up in the Now Generation, Miss Norma

-all know that when our external senses are busy with material things, it is easy for us to
+are busy with material things, it is easy for us to become absorbed in the

-become absorbed in the present moment, and any consciousness of the past and future seems
+present moment, and any consciousness of the past and future seems to escape us.

-In her struggle for physical and emotional survival, Miss Norma was enticed into the role
+In her struggle for physical and emotional survival, Miss Norma was enticed into

-for many years of her life, but it was never a source of happiness to her.
-Finally she saw
+lived that role for many years of her life, but it was never a source of

-her complicity in the evil of that decision, and became heartbroken over it. it was at
+happiness to her.
+Finally she saw her complicity in the evil of that decision,

-that point that her human nature could be prepared by the grace of God to change the
+be prepared by the grace of God to change the course of her journey.

 She had the courage to "see the light" and responded to it!
 To assist Him in